walmartdigital/gomock-tutorial/README.md

 	})
 })
 ```
-Here we set up a simple test to exercise the *happy path* of our program.
+Here, we set up a simple test to exercise the *happy path* of our program.
 We create a `MockHTTPClientFactory` (which was generated by `mockgen`) and we pass it to the `NewZooClient()` function to create the client.

 ```
 git checkout step-3a